biobakery/biobakery_workflows/readme.md

 #### Visualization Workflow

-A visualization workflow exists corresponding to each data processing workflow.
+A single visualization workflow exists that can be used for any data processing workflow.
 The basic command to run a visualization workflow, replacing `$WORKFLOW_VIS` with the visualization workflow name, is:

 `$ biobakery_workflows $WORKFLOW_VIS --input $DATA_OUTPUT_DIR --project-name $PROJECT --output $OUTPUT_DIR `

-The input folder (`$DATA_OUTPUT_DIR` to be replaced with the path to the folder) in this command is the output folder from the data processing workflow.
+The input folder (`$DATA_OUTPUT_DIR` to be replaced with the path to the folder) in this command this is a subset of the output folder from the data processing workflow; Run the workflow with the option `--help` to determine which files are required and which are optional to run the workflow.
 The folder (`$OUTPUT_DIR` to be replaced with the path to the output folder) will contain the output files from the visualization workflow.
 The project name should replace `$PROJECT` in the command so the report can include the name.